The 2026 Operator’s Licence Compliance Standard: A Practical Guide for Transport Managers

 • Tachograph downloads on time with infringements managed

-• Risk-based driver licence checks (quarterly minimum)
+• Risk-based driver licence checks, with quarterly checks as a baseline

 • Loads secured to 100/50/50 standard